Welcome to the world – or welcome to considering the world – of 1099 employment.

 Most of us dread tax season.

-Your best option is to find professional help or seek legal advice.
+This is why I think your best option is to find professional help from an accountant or seek legal advice from an attorney.

 If you insist on doing it yourself, I recommend signing up for QuickBooks and studying the proper procedure – which usually involves submitting quarterly estimated tax payments as well as an annual filing.